WorldWideHack/codemining-clojure/README.md

-# codemining-clojure
+# codemining

 Experimental implementation of "code mining", as defined in the [World Wide Hack Manifesto](https://github.com/WorldWideHack/manifesto).

 For an overview of use cases and architecture, see [doc/intro.md](doc/intro.md).

-## Clojure as primary implementation language
+## Haskell as primary implementation language

-I am using Clojure as the primary implementation language for code mining for the following
+I am using Haskell as the primary implementation language for code mining because, although I worry about its complexity, I believe it is the best statically typed functional language available today.
-reasons:

-* I am intrigued by Clojure's blend of functional/immutable bias and brutal pragmatism.

-* Currently I am a programming team of one, so Clojure's focus on personal productivity is attractive.

-* Clojure is an appealing second target for code mining, as described below.

-* My friend [Jim Brikman](http://www.ybrikman.com) is intrigued by Clojure, so this improves my odds of sucking him into the project one day.

 ## Rust as first target